alankent/magento2devbox-skeleton/README.md

   Linux commands.
 The following instructions assume you are using Git Bash.
 * On Mac, install "Brew" (https://brew.sh/) if you have not done so already.

-## Setting Up a New Environment

-### 1. Create a Local Project Directory
+## 1. Create a Local Project Directory

 Create a new directory per project.
-Use a meaningful directory name as it is also used as a prefix for DevBox containers.
+Use a short but meaningful directory name as it is also used as a prefix for DevBox containers.

-Download a copy of the files in this GitHub repository to the project directory.
+Download an initial set of files to the project directory.

   * Go to http://github.com/alankent/magento2devbox-skeleton
   * In the "Branch" drop down, select the tag closest to the project's version